Resources / Case study

 It’s time-consuming

-In the midst of a global pandemic, the time of our healthcare providers and their staff is more precious than ever.
+In the midst of widespread shortages, the time of providers and their staff is more precious than ever.
 Redirecting time spent on administrative tasks to patient care would undoubtedly improve patient experiences and maybe even save lives.
-In a 2021 AMA survey of physicians , 93% of providers reported that prior authorization processes have delayed the delivery of care.
+In a 2022 AMA survey of physicians, 94% of providers reported that prior authorization processes have delayed the delivery of care.
 Delays can result in life-threatening events, hospitalization, or even death.
 Approvals can take 1-14 days, and denials can sometimes take many weeks or even months.

 It’s expensive

 The CAQH Index also took a hard look at how much prior authorization costs.
-You may have already guessed it, but it’s not cheap.
-Prior authorization cost the industry $686 million in 2021.
-Fully manual transactions cost providers an average of $10.95, partially electronic transactions cost $9.93, and fully electronic transactions cost just $3.43.
-Moving to fully electronic transactions would have saved providers nearly $350 million in 2021 alone.
+You may have already guessed it — it’s not cheap.
+COVID-19 provided a bit of a reprieve on prior authorizations to ease the administrative burden, but with those restrictions now lifted, 2022 was the most expensive year on record.
+Prior authorization cost the industry $1.01 billion in 2022.
+Fully manual transactions cost an average of $14.52, partially electronic transactions cost $7.24, and fully electronic transactions cost just $4.92.
+CAQH estimates that moving to fully electronic transactions would have saved the industry nearly $449 million in 2022 alone.

 Prior authorization is already the worst, but it may be getting even worse (if that is possible).
-81% of medical groups reported that prior authorization is becoming even more burdensome in a 2021 Medical Management Group Association poll.
-Indeed, manual and partially electronic processing times are getting longer.
-The 2021 CAQH average processing times were up compared to times reported in the 2020 report.
-Three additional minutes/transaction for manual processing, five minutes/transaction for partially electronic transactions.
-Meanwhile, the already low fully electronic times decreased by one minute.
+79% of medical groups reported that prior authorization is becoming even more burdensome in a 2022 Medical Management Group Association poll.

 With something that is costing everyone too much and taking too long, you may ask, what is the point?
-Despite its bad rap, prior authorization is actually quite well-intended.
-It is meant to ensure recommended treatments are safe and evidence-based, while also preventing healthcare overuse (and overspending).
+Despite its bad rap, prior authorization is quite well-intended.
+It is meant to ensure that recommended treatments are safe and evidence-based, while also preventing healthcare overspend.
 Think of it as another pair of expert eyes to look at a doctor’s recommendation, the larger picture of your health situation, and confirm the treatment makes sense before proceeding.
-A 2017 Government Accountability Report estimated that prior authorization saved CMS nearly $2 billion between 2012 and 2017 on a series of demonstration projects.
+A Government Accountability Report estimated that prior authorization saved CMS nearly $2 billion between 2012 and 2017 on a series of demonstration projects.

 The solution: End-to-end electronic prior authorization

 CMS has acknowledged the evidence that electronic processing will dramatically improve prior authorization.
-Early in 2021, they proposed a Reducing Provider and Patient Burden by Improving Prior Authorization Processes rule that would require all payers offering Medicaid, CHIP, and Qualified insurance products sold on the federally facilitated exchange to adopt fully electronic processing.
-While it may take some time for this rule to reach the finish line, there is reason to believe it is coming.
-A request for information was recently issued seeking public input on an updated proposed rule.
+In December 2022, CMS proposed new rules that would push the industry toward prior authorization solutions that reduce the most burdensome process in healthcare today.
+An overview of these rules is available in a recent Redox blog.
+The comment period for the proposed rules closed in March 2023.
+If finalized, the rule will require all payers offering Medicare, Medicaid, CHIP, and Qualified insurance products sold on the federally facilitated exchange to adopt fully electronic processing.
+While it may take some time for this rule to reach the finish line, there is reason to believe the implementation date will hold as January 2026.
 With this in mind, there is no reason for payers or providers to delay making significant progress toward electronic processing.

 The Redox Payer FHIR API allows payer and provider organizations to blaze a trail as early adopters of the new FHIR standard, with the practicality of being able to connect to all other ONC-approved legacy standards (X12, HL7v2, NCPDP, etc.) as the rest of the industry catches up.
 Redox manages the complexity of receiving and sending data in multiple formats so that payers and providers can remain focused on perfecting their custom prior authorization solutions.
 They can also breathe easy knowing that Redox will help them adapt to CMS Prior Authorization interoperability requirements as they are finalized.
 Get into the technical weeds with us by tuning into our recent Tech Talk on Da Vinci FHIR.